xiaoxiae/videos/12-state-space/SCRIPT.md

 This is what the A* algorithm does -- it uses a priority queue to prioritize states based on a heuristic function, which is an estimate of how far the state is from the end (in our case, the $(x, y)$ distance).
 I won't go into detail here but if you're interested in an in-depth look at A*, here is a fantastic video from my friends at Polylog that you should definitely watch.

-Anyway, here is what happens when we use A* for our shortest path problem -- pretty awesome, right?
+Anyway, here is what happens when we use A* for our shortest path problem.
+Pretty awesome, right?

 \marginpar{\texttt{RobotGraph}}
-And here is what happens when we use it on our robots problem (in combination with pruning) -- only 400 000 states, amazing.
+And here is what happens when we use it on our robots problem, in combination with pruning.
+Only 400 000 states -- amazing.
 The heuristic here is preferring states that have more rare resources (so first geode, then obsidian, then clay and finally ore).

 ---
-Non-uniform edge costs (Dijkstra)
+Varying state distances (Dijkstra)
 ---

 \marginpar{\texttt{BeegMaze}}